 Language Requirements for MBBS in Germany:

 Most of the German universities are offering MBBS in the German language.
 Because of its popularity in foreign students, now many universities are offering MBBS also in the English language.

-To study MBBS in the German language
+MBBS in the German Language